markjlyon/spaceopera/GLOSSARY.md

 Jump drive travel always takes ~137 standard USC hours.
 Ships in a jump can't detect other objects but also can't be detected.
 If a ship exits its jump before reaching its destination it exits the jump as a lump of wreckage and plasma.
 No one has ever survived such a tragedy.

 Jumps take about five standard USC minutes to plot and the jump drive takes about three standard USC minutes to spin up for a jump.
-It is possible to purchase pre-calcuated jumps for two very specific points in space, but they become outdating as the stars steadily move through space.
+It is possible to purchase pre-calcuated jumps for two very specific points in space, but they become outdated as the stars steadily move through space.

 Jump drive ships generally only carry enough fuel for two jumps.